 Dream Chaser Space System Specific Features Include:

-- Environmental control, life support system and seating capable of transporting a crew of seven and critical cargo to LEO
+- Environmental control, life support system & seating capable of transporting a crew of up to seven & critical cargo to LEO

 - Windows for crew visibility

-- Launches without a fairing on top of a human-rated United Launch Alliance Atlas V rocket with the ability to safely abort to a runway in the event of an emergency
+- Launches without a fairing on top of a human-rated rocket with the ability to safely abort to a runway in the event of an emergency

-- Integral main propulsion system for abort capability and major orbital maneuvers
+- Integral main propulsion system for abort capability & major orbital maneuvers